pgerke/freeathome-local-api-sample/README.md

 2. Create an .env file

-You'll need to provide the System Access Point host name, the user ID and the password to create a connection
+You'll need to provide the System Access Point host name, the user ID and the password to create a connection.
+I'd recomment setting up a `.env` file

 ```
 SYSAP_HOST=<host name>